LARGE BOX AC50s - SOLID STATE RECTIFIED

 Grille cloth faded to brown (as sometimes happens).
 Nice amp.

-Serial number 6458 - currently in the USA
+Serial number in the 6000s - currently in Europe

 Serial number 6471 - currently in Belgium